VedangJoshi/Chord-Protocol/README.md

 The successor's suitable keys, if any present, are transferred to the newly attached node.

 ##### (4) Key searches based on finger table
-A key can be searched on a random node, even if the key isn't present on that node.
+A key can be searched on a random node, even if the key isn't present locally on that node.